Inca Trail to Machu Picchu, 2024

 During the last stretch of day 1’s trek, rain greeted us.
 Luckily we had these neon green ponchos handy.
 So I turned into Shrek.

-Arrived at our campsite just before dusk.
+Arrived at our campsite, Ayapata, just before dusk.

 A night full of stars and even a glimpse of the galaxy.
 Wow.